 Both hospital ships are converted San Clemente-class super tankers.
 Mercy was delivered in 1986 and Comfort in 1987.
-Normally, the ships are kept in a reduced operating status in Baltimore, Md., and San Diego, Calif., by a small crew of civil service mariners and active duty Navy medical and support personnel.
+Normally, the ships are kept in a reduced operating status in Norfolk, VA, and San Diego, CA, by a small crew of civil service mariners and active duty Navy medical and support personnel.
 Each ship can be fully activated and crewed within five days.

 |Point Of Contact|

 |Builder: Built and converted by National Steel and Shipbuilding Co., San Diego, Calif.|

 |Propulsion: Geared steam turbine, 2 boilers, 1 shaft, 24,500 horsepower|

 |Beam: 106 feet (32 meters)|

 |Displacement: 69,360 tons (70,473.10 metric tons) full load|

 |Crew: 71 CIVMARs plus up to 1,200 medical personnel|